vizia/morphorm/README.md

 # Morphorm

-Morphorm is a crate for determining the size and position of UI elements which are organised into a tree structure.
+Morphorm is a crate for determining the size and position of UI elements which are organized into a tree structure.

 ## Description